 SELECTon change streams.
 You must also grant

-EXECUTEon the table-valued function (TVF) associated with a change stream.
+EXECUTEon the read function associated with a change stream.
 For information, see Fine-grained access control for change streams.

 Fine-grained access control system roles